hamstie/meanwell-bic2mqtt/README.md

 # Deploy
  - Configure bic2mqtt.ini
    - Configure your battery profile for SOC values
    - Configure Device charge and discharge values for your bic device (be careful !!)
+   - Disable charge controller [CHARGE_CONTROL] Id/0/Enabled=0
- - start bic2mqtt.py
+ - Start bic2mqtt.py and test the limit of charging/discharging
+ - After all enable the pid controller and configure the P-I-D parameter of the pid

 # Examples
 Example code to control battery charging and discharging with cbic2200.py depending on the electricity meter.